cucapra/wax2019/proposal.md

 # WAX: Workshop on Approximate Computing Across the Stack
-Proposal for Co-Location with ASPLOS 2018
+Proposal for Co-Location with PLDI 2019

 ## Organizing Committee